 4) Identify individual strengths – Aligning individual tasks to the skill-sets of your team members is essential in maximising team performance.
 Often tasks are distributed based on team member status, rather than skills, leading to inefficient performance.

-6) Creating a collaborative climate – This allows individual’s to utilise their teammates’ strengths and experience to maximise their own performance.
+6) Creating a collaborative climate – This allows individuals to utilise their teammates’ strengths and experiences to maximise their own performance.
 An environment where team members feel free to ask for help and express their own opinions benefits everyone.

 8) Collaborate with other departments – The importance of other departments in contributing to team performance is often underestimated.
 Knowledge, resources and even finance can often be brought in from other departments, even if the project is outside their expertise.

 9) Leadership – Strong leaders are required to direct the team internally and externally.
 It is not enough to simply have a strong leader directing individuals below them, all members of the team must demonstrate certain leadership skills.

 10) Empower team member – There are a variety of different ways to empower team members, and different individuals react differently to different methods.
 Regardless of what method you choose, team members should feel empowered throughout the process.

 Hanlan, Marc.
 (2004).
 High Performance Teams.
 Westport, Conn.: Praeger, 2004.
 Print.

 Katzenbach, Jon R, and Douglas K Smith.
 (1993).
 The Wisdom of Teams.
 Boston, Mass.: Harvard Business School Press, 1993.
 Print.

 Kets de Vries, Manfred F. R. (2011).
 The Hedgehog Effect: The Secrets of Building High Performing Teams.
 San Francisco, Calif.: Jossey-Bass, 2011.
 Print.

 Ratings are brand new to BusinessBalls, let us know what you think!